 The Bookshop (12A)

-Based on the 1978 novel by Penelope Fitzgerald and set in 1959, war widow Florence Green moves to a rambling, run-down property in fictional Hardborough, on the Suffolk coast, and, on a whim, decides that the town needs a bookshop.
+Based on the 1978 novel by Penelope Fitzgerald, war widow Florence Green moves to a rambling, run-down property in fictional Hardborough, on the Suffolk coast, and, on a whim, decides that the town needs a bookshop.
 Her plans are met with enthusiasm in some quarters – quiet, elderly recluse Mr Brundish and spirited, working-class young Christine – but treacherously polite opposition from the majority.
-The radical new literature that she stocks, Nabokov’s s Lolita and Ray Bradbury’s Fahrenheit 451, is the stuff of subversiveness.
-A period film about British provincial life that is written and directed by maverick Catalan filmmaker Isabel Coixet, it’s brimming with ideas, not least the timely notion that a world without books is an unpleasant, narrow minded place to be.
+The radical new literature that she stocks, Nabokov’s Lolita and Ray Bradbury’s Fahrenheit 451, is the stuff of subversiveness.
+A period film about British provincial life that is written and directed by maverick Catalan filmmaker Isabel Coixet, it’s brimming with ideas, not least the timely notion that a world without books is an unpleasant, narrow-minded place to be.